Gun Hill Road station (IRT Dyre Avenue Line): Station layout

 This station has two side platforms with three tracks and space for a fourth.
 The street (Gun Hill Road) is above the northern part of the station.
+The station, served by the 5 train at all times, is between Pelham Parkway to the south and Baychester Avenue to the north.

 The entrance is at street level.
 At the north end of the station, it is in an open-cut due to the rising terrain.
 At the south end of the station, it is at-grade.

 Exit

 The station's only entrance/exit is a head house on the south side of Gun Hill Road between Sexton and Dewitt Places.
 The entrance and exit are separate from each other within the headhouse.
 One staircase and elevator leads down to the southbound platform, while two staircases and an elevator leads down to the northbound platform.
-There was once an exit that only allowed passengers to leave the station from the northbound platform, but during the station renovations that includes elevator installations to each platform, that exit has since been closed and the staircase was reconfigured to connect itself to the mezzanine inside fare control.
+There was once an exit that only allowed passengers to leave the station from the northbound platform, but during the station renovations that includes elevator installations to each platform, that exit has since been closed and the staircase was reconfigured to be connected to the mezzanine inside fare control.